FDA chief apologizes for overstating plasma effect on virus

 “It’s extraordinary to me that a person involved in clinical trials could make that mistake,” said Dr. Peter Lurie, a former FDA official under the Obama administration who now leads the nonprofit Center for Science in the Public Interest.
 “It’s mind-boggling.”

+The 35% benefit was repeated by Health and Human Services Secretary Alex Azar at Sunday’s briefing and promoted on Twitter by the FDA’s communication staff.
+The number did not appear in FDA’s official letter justifying the emergency authorization.

-Hahn has been working to bolster confidence in the agency’s scientific process, stating in interviews and articles that the FDA will not approve any vaccine that doesn’t meet preset standards for safety and efficacy.
+Hahn has been working to bolster confidence in the agency’s scientific process, stating in interviews and articles that the FDA will only approve a vaccine that meets preset standards for safety and efficacy.

 Lurie said Hahn’s performance at the press conference undermined his credibility, particularly among FDA staff.